 - What was the most important information that users were trying to import?

 - How many contacts do users have?

 - How do users currently manage their contacts?

 - Why are they interested in importing into Zap?

 - How familiar are they with import features in general?

-With the help of our UX Researcher Matt, we gathered enough data to validate our assumptions, giving us confidence to take bolder strides and push for deeper systemic changes.
+We gathered enough data to validate our assumptions, giving us confidence to take bolder strides and push for deeper systemic changes.